Dr Mareike Witkowski

 Supervised work

-Master's thesis supervised as first supervisor:
+Supervised Master’s theses as first supervisor:

-"The promise of Utopia."
-The myth of the "Wild West": symbolic language, development and interaction (2017)
+‘The promise of Utopia.’
+The ‘Wild West’ myth: symbolic language, development and interaction (2017)

-Postcolonial perspectives in regional museums - two East Frisian tea museums (2016)
+Postcolonial Perspectives in Regional Museums – Two East Frisian Tea Museums (2016)

 Object presentations in museum and commercial exhibitions (2016)

-"July crisis" and "August experience" 1914 in the city and state of Oldenburg (2015)
+The ‘July Crisis’ and the ‘August Experience’ of 1914 in the city and countryside of Oldenburg (2015)

 Anti-Semitism in West Germany after the Second World War.
 An analysis based on incidents in north-west Germany between 1945 and 1967 (2015)

-The methods of the Ministry for State Security (MfS) and their consequences using the example of Jürgen Fuchs (2022)
+The methods of the Ministry for State Security (MfS) and their consequences, using the example of Jürgen Fuchs (2022)

 The post-war period from a Jewish perspective in the transatlantic correspondence of the Neukamp family (1946–1951) (2019)

-German soldiers' memories of D-Day 1944 using the example of "Resistance Nest 62" (2016)
+German soldiers’ memories of D-Day 1944: the case of ‘Resistance Nest 62’ (2016)

 The beginning of the end?
-The portrayal of the break-up of the Grand Coalition and the transition to the first presidential cabinet under Brüning in the contemporary press (2016)
+The portrayal of the collapse of the Grand Coalition and the transition to the first presidential cabinet under Brüning in the contemporary press (2016)

-Representation of Judaism in Neues Deutschland (2016)
+The Portrayal of Judaism in *Neues Deutschland* (2016)

-The Emsland Plan and the Emsland GmbH.
-An investigation of the initial phase (1950 - ca. 1965) (2015)
+The Emsland Plan and Emsland GmbH.
+A study of the initial phase (1950–c.
+1965) (2015)

-The Congo Conference 1884-1885: A comparative analysis of the German and British press (2015)
+The Congo Conference 1884–1885.
+A comparative analysis of the German and British press (2015)

-The "Kwami Affair" and its significance for the conflicts within the Protestant Church in the National Socialist Free State of Oldenburg (2015)
+The “Kwami Affair” and its significance for conflicts within the Protestant Church in the National Socialist Free State of Oldenburg (2015)

-The eugenics discourse in the Weimar Republic using the example of the Kaiser Wilhelm Society (2015)
+The eugenics discourse in the Weimar Republic, using the example of the Kaiser Wilhelm Society (2015)

 The Cold War on television – overcoming the conflict of the nuclear arms race in the TV series “Star Trek” (2014)